-This policy and attached control measures are subject to regular checking and review by the Governors' Health and Safety Committee and the Health and Safety Management Group.
-The Governors' Health and Safety Committee will formally review the policy at least annually and recommend it for ratification by the Principal and Governors.
+This policy and attaching control measures are subject to regular checking and review by the Governors' Health and Safety Steering Group.
+This Group will formally review the policy at least annually and recommend it for ratification by the Principal and Governors.

-The Health and Safety Management Group will arrange test checks, inspections and external audits as necessary.
+The Health and Safety Steering Group will arrange test checks, inspections and external audits as necessary.